-Paul Hooper, the founder of Route22, has over seventeen years experience in web design.
+Paul Hooper, the founder of Route22, has over twenty years experience in web design.
 This experience includes working for large finance companies, small businesses, and individuals, and the company today is happy to work with all types and size of client.

 We can provide a complete design service, including photography, or work with your own graphic designers and photographers to produce your web site.